udithakasuns/leave-app-test/README.md

 # Initialize the Project

 -   Initialize the project 1st time. - You need to configure the amplify 1st.
 Read the "Amplify configuration" section below. - Then run the follwing commands.
+Following two commands pulls the both amplify dev env and prod env.
+And this is only for 1st time.
+    $ yarn amplify:dev
+    $ yarn amplify:prod

 -   If you want to run the project locally, before that you need to run the fullowing command (This is a must)
     $ yarn dev:int